 Isn’t reading time the best?
-Cuddling up with your little one and diving into a book is a great way to spend an hour.
+Cuddling up with your little one and diving into books is a great way to spend time together.
 Throughout months 25-36, reading time is especially fun for parents and caregivers because you get to witness the steady progress of your toddler grasping letters, new words, and storylines.
 While we patiently wait for them to read independently, the reading milestones achieved during this time can be quite admirable!

 It’s always important to remember that young children develop their literary skills at different paces.
 The reading milestones discussed below are based on averages, so don’t be too worried if your child hasn’t reached some of these targets just yet.
 Speak to your pediatrician about any concerns you have about your child’s reading development.

 Your toddler will start using visual cues to interpret familiar signs, symbols, or logos.
 Visuals will be a big part of their literary learning at this point.
 Not only will your toddler identify their favorite movies or food by the pictures and logos, they’ll also be able to describe what’s happening in a book by following the illustrations.
 What’s more, they’ll demonstrate their understanding of a story by answering questions about the plot as you read together.
 Since visuals are so important at this time, big picture books, like I’m Sunny, are highly recommended.

 If your child has a favorite book, it won’t be a secret!
 They will ask (or beg) you to read their favorite stories over and over again.
 You might also notice your little one imitating you as you read, which builds fluency.
 Since they know these stories by heart, they can tell you the story themselves by using the pictures as a guide.
 Over time, the words in their favorite books will become more and more familiar, expanding their vocabulary.
 So don’t hide that beloved book, even though you can’t imagine reading it one more time!
 Reading it over and over again does have its rewards.
 We promise!